The Interagency Gender Working Group promotes gender equity in order to improve global health and foster sustainable development.

 News & Updates

-The 2023 IGWG Plenary: Breaking Barriers: Addressing Gender Inequities Facing Global Health Workers
+2023 IGWG Plenary Brief—Breaking Barriers: Recommendations for Program Implementers Addressing Gender Inequities Facing Global Health Workers

 Join the IGWG